MEDFL5010E – Introductory course to the medical PhD programme, INTRO I

 1. Attendance the first day of the course must be registered

 2. The home exam must be evaluated as passed.
-The exam should be uploaded in Canvas two weeks after the course.
+The exam should be submitted two weeks after the course.

 Use of sources and citation